-Sure enough, the ABPI sets the ground rules for what is and what is not acceptable in any gathering of medical minds.
+Sure enough, the ABPI sets the ground rules for what is and what is not acceptable in any gathering of medical minds or private healthcare training.
 Be in no doubt that flouting the rules will bring your conference into disrepute.

 One of the primary focuses of this document is location and the suitability of any venue.
 On review it becomes difficult to justify hotels as a viable option.

 At a headline level any meeting point must be conducive to the event itself.
 So what exactly does that stipulate?
 In short, that no obvious distractions can be present; ‘learning over leisure’ is a mantra to work by.

 Distractions are though rife in the majority of leisure hotels – and understandably so.
 Everywhere from the Hilton to the ibis is geared towards the customer experience.